NCAA Emerging Sports for Women: Stunt

+On the same day that the Committee on Women's Athletics recommended the addition of acrobatics & tumbling as an official championship sport, it recommended the same for stunt.
+At that time, more than 40 NCAA members sponsored the sport, with at least 15 of them having added the sport in the 2024–25 school year.
+The procedure for elevating stunt to official championship status is identical to that for acrobatics & tumbling.
+The first official stunt championship, which would also use the National Collegiate format, would be held no earlier than spring 2027.
+Division I was the first to propose formal legislation to establish the new championship, doing so on June 25, 2025 (the same date it proposed the same for acrobatics & tumbling), with the other divisions soon doing so as well.
+All three divisions approved the new championship at the January 2026 NCAA convention, with the first championship taking place in spring 2027.

 Dropped sports

 Former emerging sports that have since been removed include:

 Archery

 The Arizona State University was the major program before the emerging years.
 They won 22 titles.
 During the program, Texas A&M University won 25 titles and since then three.

 In the 1998–99 season they had six varsity programs; after that it was dropped until the 2008–09 season.
 After that season, no school sponsored the sport anymore.

 Badminton

 Before it was an emerging sport, Arizona State University was the best university with 17 titles.
 The UC San Diego has four sourced titles between 1995 and 2015.

 Badminton had the same decline as Archery, from 10 teams in 1998–99 to two teams in 2008–09.
 Afterwards, there were no collegiate teams.

 Squash

 Princeton University won 12 titles before 1994.
 Harvard University won eight titles between 1995 and 2015.
 These two schools also have the most overall titles, with 17 for Princeton and 16 for Harvard.

 Between 1981 and 1995 around 20 schools sponsored the sport.
 After that it increased to around 30 and held at this level until now.